Funkbetrieb in Belize, Zentral-Amerika

 IARU Area: 2

-Time Zone: CST Central Standard Time (UTC -6)
+Time Zone: CST Central Standard Time (UTC -6, no Daylight Saving Time)

 QSL-Route